As a member of Blue Shield of California Promise Health Plan you have important rights and responsibilities.

 - Say no to care from your primary care doctor or other caregivers

-- Be able to make choices about your health care.
+- Make choices about your health care

 - Voice complaints or appeals about Blue Shield of California Promise Health Plan or the care it offers